 my tips on how to make this recipe for fruit yeast cake successful every single time

-- Wake the yeast up in warm milk with 1 tbsp of sugar and 1 tbsp of flour
+- Wake the yeast up in warm milk with 1 tablespoon of sugar and 1 tablespoon of flour

 - Make sure milk and mayo are not cold as it would slow down rising process